-- Paul Bowden (Professor of Law, The Nottingham Law School)

-- Donna L. Westerman (Sustainable Purchasing Leadership Council)

-- Rona Starr (Association for Professional Social Compliance Auditors)

-- Jonathan Drimmer (Paul Hastings)

-- Richard Karmel (Mazars)

-Measure

-We are committed to continually measuring the effectiveness of, and improving where possible, our approach to respecting human rights.

-Since we started our HRIAs in 2018, we have been measuring the effectiveness of our Action Plans.
-Each Action Plan we develop includes an individual set of key performance indicators to measure the effectiveness of our improvements over time.
-More broadly, as we expand our HRIAs globally, we will measure the overall effectiveness of our HRIA responses collectively.

-Report

-Our understanding of our obligations under the United Nations Guiding Principles (UNGPs) is to 'know and show' that we are aware of the potential human rights related risks to which we may be connected, and that we are taking appropriate steps to manage those that occur.
-The UNGPs encourage corporate transparency to the benefit of a broad set of stakeholders and we are committed to this level of transparency and disclosure.

 In 2019, we published our human rights correspondence with Human Rights Watch, the UN Human Rights Council, and The Guardian on our website.

-Programs

-To address our human rights issues, markets put in place their own customized corrective measures through human rights action plans.
-We also have programs that can be applied globally to ensure a consistent approach across the Group.
-Read more:

-Code of Conduct

-JT Group health and safety

-Agricultural Labor Practices

-Our ARISE (Achieving Reduction of Child Labor in Support of Education) program
+Programs To address our human rights issues, markets put in place their own customized corrective measures through human rights action plans.
+We also have global programs that can be applied by the local markets to ensure a consistent approach across the Group.
+Read more: Code of Conduct JT Group health and safety Agricultural Labor Practices Our ARISE (Achieving Reduction of Child Labor in Support of Education) program Community Investment Diversity and inclusion JT UK Modern Slavery Act JTI UK, the JT Group's U.K. subsidiary, has been publishing a Modern Slavery Act Statement since 2017.
+Human Rights Impact Assessments and Selfassessment Questionnaires Our Human Rights Impact Assessments focus on impacts to people within our main operations and value streams.

-Community Investment

-Diversity and inclusion

-JTI UK Modern Slavery Statement

-JTI UK, the JT Group's U.K. subsidiary, has been publishing a Modern Slavery Act Statement since 2017.

-JTI UK Modern Slavery Statement (JTI UK Website) □

-Human Rights Impact Assessments

-Our HRIAs focus on impacts to people within our main operations and value streams.
 Key activities during an impact assessment include visiting and observing farming, processing, manufacturing, and sales and distribution operations.
 During the assessments, we conduct a series of interviews with employees and workers, as well as representatives of suppliers, clients, and partners.

-At the end of the assessment, we write a report and discuss recommendations for improvement with local management.
+At the end of the assessment, we report on the findings and discuss recommendations for improvement with local management.
 Our head office then works closely with the local team to address any issues raised and improve the situation.
-The following list of key findings includes one human rights risk identified in each of our assessments, to demonstrate the wide range of issues our stakeholders may face.

-Read more about key findings and how we are addressing them by selecting a country

-Asia, Americas

-Africa, Middle East Europe

-Bangladesh (2019)

-Kazakhstan & Kyrgyzstan Egypt (2019)

-Switzerland (2017)

-Dominican Republic

-(2018)

-China (2019)

-India (2019)

-Japan (2017/2018)

-(2019)Ethiopia (2019)

-Malaysia (2018) Malawi (2019)

-Mexico (2018) Tanzania (2018)

-Myanmar (2018) Zimbabwe (2019)

-Thailand (2019)
+Adapting our approach to ensure continuity Our commitment to conducting human rights due diligence as part of our Human Rights Policy never wavered during the pandemic.
+To ensure continuity and protect everyone involved, we tailored our approach and used different tools where necessary.
+Unable to conduct on-site assessments due to the pandemic, we quickly introduced remote Human Rights Impact Assessments and expanded the roll-out of our human rights self-assessment questionnaires.
+These consist of around 100 questions based on our human rights due diligence methodology.
+Focusing on procedures and processes, the questionnaires help us to assess the effectiveness of our work on the ground and identify any 'blind spots'.
+As the year progressed, we added specific COVID-19 risk-related questions.
+These covered subjects such as personal protective equipment, working from home, and procedures for returning to the office.
+Rightsholder involvement and consultation is a fundamental component of effective due diligence, so we plan to include this element in our self-assessment questionnaire in 2021.
+Human Rights Impact Assessments: key findings The following list of key findings includes one human rights risk identified in each of our assessments, to demonstrate the wide range of issues our stakeholders may face.
+Read more about key findings and how we are addressing them by selecting a country Africa, Middle Asia, Americas Europe East Bangladesh (2019) Switzerland (2017) Kazakhstan & Kyrgyzstan (2019) Colombia (2020) Egypt (2019) Malaysia (2018) Dominican Republic Ethiopia (2019) (2018)Mexico (2018) Lebanon (2020) China (2019) Myanmar (2018) Malawi (2019) India (2019) Vietnam (2020) Morocco (2020) Japan (2016/2017) Thailand (2019) South-Africa (2020) Tanzania (2018) Tunisia (2020) Zimbabwe (2019)

 Case study

 Using leverage with our leaf merchants

-The United Nations Guiding Principles recommend the following:
+The UN Guiding Principles recommend the following: